MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-reports.md

 ## What the changes mean for upgrade

-These report rendering changes may have implications on upgrading from earlier versions if your application includes reports that use custom report layouts, which are stored in the **Custom Report Layout** table of the application.
+These report rendering changes may have implications on upgrading from earlier versions if your application includes reports that use layouts stored in application table **9650 Custom Report Layouts** or make use of the application report layout selection features.
+And, you have events that subscribe to any of the obsoleted events.

+Basically, the following areas can be impacted:

+- Report layout selection with dependencies to the `OnAfterHasCustomLayout` event or design-time temporary selection.
+The reason is that layout selection logic has been extended because of new layout types.
+- Events on the **Document Management** codeunit related to Word documents as layouts now render in platform by default.

+Use the following information to determine what you need to do for your upgrade scenario:

 - If you're doing a full upgrade (application and platform), you may have to rewrite custom code to use the new events.
 See [Upgrade of document reports with Word layouts](#appupgrade).

-  The report rendering changes don't affect the upgrade process for built-in RDLC or Word reports layouts.
-So if your current Business Central solution doesn't have any custom layouts, then no additional action is required for report upgrade.
-If it does, read the sections that follow to what you need to do.

   > [!NOTE]
-  > You have the option to continue to use the application rendering on all or specific reports.
-In this case you won't have to make any code changes at this time.
+  > You have the option to continue to use the application rendering on all or specific reports that depend on Word layouts.
+In this case, you won't have to make any code changes at this time.
 For more information, see [Continue using application rendering of Word reports](#continue).

 - If you're doing a technical upgrade (platform only), you may have to modify codeunit **44 Report Management** of the application to include new event subscribers and integration events.
 For more information, see [Technical upgrade from 19 and earlier](#techupgrade).

+The report rendering changes don't affect the upgrade process for RDLC report layouts or built-in Word reports layouts.
+So if your current Business Central solution doesn't have any custom Word Layouts, then no additional action is required for report upgrade.
+If it does, read the sections that follow to what you need to do, if anything.

 ## <a name="appupgrade"></a>Upgrade reports with custom layouts